Message from the Coordinator

 Research in our program targets the intersection of (1) implementation, design, and use of information systems, and (2) business and societal domains of their application, to produce research that can make a difference to theory, and practice and/or policy making.
 Our faculty’s research encompasses on a variety of technologies (e.g., ranking algorithms, social media and AI applications), domains of application (e.g., online communities and algorithmic work), and methods (experiments, secondary data analysis, surveys).
 Our course work focuses on a strong theoretical and methodological foundation in the IS discipline, combined with an understanding of how IS are applied to the pressing issues of our time.
 We investigate research problems that can make a difference to organizations and/or society, bringing to bear methods that combine the power of different kinds of data.
 Our goal is to develop outstanding researchers and teachers who will make substantive contributions to scholarship and knowledge creation, and to place them in academic research institutions.

 Our doctoral program is successful because it offers:

-- World-class faculty who actively research and publish in the top IS journals
+- World-class faculty who actively research, publish and shape-steer the scholarship in the top IS journals

 - Collaborative and creative intellectual community that supports doctoral student scholarly development

-- Comprehensive and relevant coursework that equips students with the theories and methods needed to investigate IS problems
+- Comprehensive, rigorous and relevant coursework that equips students with the theories, concepts and methods needed to investigate IS problems

 - Preparation for the IS academic job market